 Now that we have gone over a little bit about what a catfish is and how they live, the gear you need to catch them, and the places in which you can find them, I’d say you are all set for the next time you decide to kick it by the lake with a rod and a cold drink!
 Plus, you even got some expert tips that some of the best catfish anglers out there have employed over the years.
 While catfishing may not get the glory that it deserves due to it being centered around a fish that people consider a bottom feeder (like linemen to a receiver in American football), I hope that you can see there is more complexity and craft to this than just casting and hoping.

 Of course, I couldn’t possibly cover everything there is to know about the art of catfishing in this article.
-With that, you can always find me or one of my fellow Fishing Experts here on Curated to give you more detailed insights and even more advanced pro tips on how to catch the best fish of your life.
+With that, check out the Expert Journal here on Curated for more Fishing content.
 In the meantime, I will be casting my lines and hoping that you are out there doing the same thing!

 “Water may be the thing that separates us in distance, but it connects us in spirit.” -Adam Fox